How To Develop A Strong Sense Of Self And Self-Esteem

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

 A therapist can be an invaluable resource in this process.
-They can help you uncover and express difficult or even buried emotions related to past trauma so that they don’t hold you back anymore.
-They may also help you reestablish a sense of safety, identify triggers, develop coping mechanisms, and otherwise support you on your journey of establishing or re-establishing a strong sense of self.
+They can help you uncover and express difficult or even buried emotions related to past trauma so that those feelings don’t hold you back anymore.
+They may also help you reestablish a sense of safety, identify triggers, develop coping mechanisms, and support you on your journey of establishing or re-establishing a strong sense of self.
 Some experts recommend the use of radical acceptance to heal trauma.
-This is a skill of accepting the present facts that are out of our control to effectively cope with the situation.
+This skill involves accepting circumstances that are out of our control to effectively cope with the situation.

-There are many different ways to connect with a therapist today.
-If you prefer to seek treatment from the comfort of your own home, you can connect with a mental health professional virtually.
-Research suggests that online therapy offers similar benefits to in-person sessions and may even feel more personal.
-With a virtual therapy service like BetterHelp, you can connect with a licensed therapist via phone call, video call, and/or chat to work together on whatever challenges you may be facing.
+There are many different ways to connect with a therapist.
+If you prefer to seek treatment from the comfort of your home, you can connect with a mental health professional virtually.
+Research suggests that online therapy is as effective as in-person sessions and may seem more personal.
+With a virtual therapy service like BetterHelp, you can connect with a licensed therapist via phone call, video call, and chat to work together on whatever challenges you may be facing.
 To learn more about BetterHelp therapists, you can read reviews from individuals who have sought their help or even request a personal interview with a therapist who has previously worked with clients like you.

 Takeaway

 A strong sense of self may contribute to positive life outcomes and improved mental health.
-Building it is a journey, but can be done over time with the right strategies and resources.
+Building a more complete sense of self is a journey, but over time, with the right strategies and resources, it is possible.

 Seeking to improve your mental health?